Tiger parenting: Characteristics

 While the phrase "tiger mother" is often used, denoting a concept not widely known until the publication of Chua's book, the broader phrase "tiger parenting" recognizes the role that fathers or other parent-figures can play.

 Strict parenting

-Tiger parents emphasize academic pursuits and highly encourage their children to participate in activities that improve those children's prospects for acceptance at elite universities.
+Tiger parents emphasize academic pursuits and highly encourage their children to participate in activities that improve their prospects for acceptance at elite universities.
 Such parents typically put the greatest emphasis on core academic subjects such as math, science, and language arts.

 High expectations

 Tiger parents emphasize not only academics, but also non-academic pursuits, such as music and sports, that involve opportunities for awards, rankings, and similar forms of recognition.
 Such striving for recognition may reflect a Confucian cultural value system, which esteems extrinsic rewards.
 While Western parents may see the emphasis on academic achievement as a source of stress, Chinese parents often see such stress on their children as a sign of good parenting.